Dylan Thomas: Poetic style and influences

 Thomas's refusal to align with any literary group or movement has made him and his work difficult to categorise.
 However the formative influence of the modernist symbolist and surrealist movements has been discerned throughout his poetic output and as especially evident in his poetry of the 1930s, (Note: Thomas was well connected with surrealist circles in London and had published in their journals.
-In 1936 he was present at the Surrealist Exhibition held in London’s New Burlington Galleries along with avant-garde luminaries such as Breton, Dali and Man Ray.
+In 1936 he was present at the Surrealist Exhibition held in London’s New Burlington Galleries along with avant-garde luminaries such as Breton, Dalí and Man Ray.
 His own contribution was to crawl along on all fours proffering members of the crowd a cup of boiled string asking "How do you like it, weak or strong?”
 He would later join the prominent French surrealist poet Paul Éluard to give readings of his own work.
-In 1950 he played a lead role in Picasso’s surrealist play Desire Caught by the Tail at the ICA in London.(Goodby, John (2024).
-"Dylan Thomas")) the period in which he forged a unique modernist poetic which rejected the referential, discursive and often propagandist voice of his contemporaries for a relish of exuberant word-play and language itself.
+In 1950 he played a lead role in Picasso’s surrealist play Desire Caught by the Tail at the ICA in London.) the period in which he forged a unique modernist poetic which rejected the referential, discursive and often propagandist voice of his contemporaries for a relish of exuberant word-play and language itself.

 Thomas took his major theme as the unity of all life in which the turmoil of sexuality and death linked the generations, envisaging men and women locked in cycles of growth, love, procreation, new growth, death, and new life.
 Thomas derived his imagery from sources which include the new scientific accounts of physiology and sexuality, the Bible, Welsh folklore, and Sigmund Freud as well as from the established literary canon.